Wideband Quantum Transduction for Rydberg Atomic Receivers Using Six-Wave Mixing: Simulation Results

 Specifically, the SWM points form an almost smooth, rising trend: as $\Omega_{\text{A}}$ increases, both $f_\text{3dB}$ and $\Omega_\text{IIP3}$ increase in a fairly regular way.
-This indicates a benign bandwidth–linearity relationship for SWM, where moving to a wider bandwidth does not require sacrificing IIP3 within the explored range.
+When $\Omega_{\text{A}}$ becomes excessively large, the response enters a non-low-pass regime.
+Although these points may exhibit even larger bandwidth and IIP3, they are not treated as preferred operating points because the baseband response is no longer a clean monotonic low-pass response.
+This indicates a benign bandwidth–linearity relationship for SWM, where moving to a wider bandwidth may not require sacrificing IIP3 within the operating range.
 Physically, $\Omega_{\text{A}}$ in the SWM scheme mainly controls the overall strength and power broadening of the SWM pathway: a stronger $\Omega_{\text{A}}$ enhances the useful third-order susceptibility responsible for detection, while higher-order distortion terms grow more slowly, so the ratio between fundamental and inter-modulation components improves.

 By contrast, the EIT data exhibits a more structured pattern.
 For weak $\Omega_{\text{LO}}$, the system remains narrowband and only moderately linear.
 As $\Omega_{\text{LO}}$ is increased to approximately $6~\text{MHz}$, both bandwidth and IIP3 improve; however, beyond this region, the IIP3 shows a pronounced peak followed by a saturation.
 This can be attributed to interference among multiple RF-induced paths contributing to the third-order response.
 More explicitly, at a specific $\Omega_{\text{LO}}$, the third-order distortion components generated along different pathways nearly cancel each other, resulting in a strong suppression of inter-modulation products while the desired linear susceptibility remains large.
 A slight detuning from this operating point disrupts this cancellation, causing the IIP3 to drop rapidly.

-\textit{Engineering implications.} From a practical system design perspective, results in Fig.~\ref{Fig4_bwd_vs_IIP3} and Fig.~\ref{Fig4_bwd_vs_IIP3_tradeoff} highlight a clear trade-off between linear dynamic range and tunable width.
-The EIT configuration can deliver exceptionally high IIP3 at a given bandwidth, but only when the LO amplitude and other operating conditions are locked very close to its optimal point.
-It therefore favors narrowband links or highly controlled laboratory settings where such stabilization is feasible.
-The SWM configuration, by contrast, provides a more modest IIP3 but delivers a monotonic and predictable trade-off as $\Omega_{\text{A}}$ is tuned, so its performance is much less sensitive to parameter drift, device non-idealities, or environmental fluctuations.
-For quantum wireless applications that require wideband operation and long-term stability, this robustness and simple tunability makes SWM particularly attractive, whereas EIT is best reserved for scenarios where the system can be reliably maintained at its fragile high-linearity sweet spot.